-Seriously, it’s getting out of hand.
-So here are my five ways that you can quickly ruin a baby shower:
+Here are five things that can quickly ruin a baby shower.

-Nor will I recommend that you completely avoid inviting certain parties, we all have people like this in our families.
-What I will tell you is to minimize the feuding - be selective in your baby shower guest list.
+There's no way to completely avoid all conflict at baby showers, but to minimize feuding, be selective in your baby shower guest list.
 This might mean that you have assigned seats or that you employ a dear friend to entertain one party away from another.
 You might even consider a proactive approach and talk to the potential dueling partners before the big day.
 Remind them that the event is not about them but about mom and baby.
-Simply state if they can’t respect that, perhaps they should consider sending in their regrets.
+Simply state if they can’t respect that, perhaps they should consider sending their regrets.

-Seriously, I’ve seen it.
 Baby showers and alcohol don’t mix.
 First of all, why would you serve anything that the pregnant woman at the center of the party can’t have?
 Secondly, we all know how well alcohol does at lubricating conversation and confrontation.
 It’s simply not worth it.
-And I’m not just talking Jell-o shots as a bad idea, I’m also talking upscale mimosas.
-Just don’t do it.
-Plenty of fun and friendly baby shower punches to serve.
+There are plenty of fun and tasty baby shower punches to serve.